Duality between Lagrangian and Legendrian invariants: Introduction

 and in this case $C^*(M)$ and $C_{-*}(\Omega M)$ are said to be \emph{Koszul dual} DG-algebras.
 Koszul duality is sometimes abbreviated and simply called \emph{duality}.
 For more general $M$, using the method of acyclic models, Brown \cite{brown} constructed a twisting cochain

-This is a degree 1 map that induces a DG-algebra map $\Omega C_{-*}(M) \to C_{-*}(\Omega M)$.
-By definition, the latter is a quasi-isomorphism when duality holds, and this can be detected by an associated \emph{Koszul complex}, which is acyclic if and only if duality holds.
+This is a degree 1 map that induces a DG-algebra map $\Omega C_{-*}(M) \to C_{-*}(\Omega M)$. where $\Omega C_{-*}(M)$ is the cobar construction applied to chains on $M$ (see Section \ref{barcobarsec}).
+By definition, t$\t$ is a quasi-isomorphism when duality holds, and this can be detected by an associated \emph{Koszul complex}, which is acyclic if and only if duality holds.
 In the general case, $\Omega C_{-*}(M)$ is a certain completion of $C_{-*}(\Omega M)$ and consequently $C_{-*}(\Omega M)$ is a more refined invariant of $M$ than $\Omega C_{-*}(M)$.

 In this paper, we pursue this idea in the context of invariants associated to Lagrangian and Legendrian submanifolds.
-Here the role played by simple connectivity in the above discussion have two natural counterparts, one corresponds to a generalized notion of simply-connectedness for intersecting Lagrangian submanifolds and the other is the usual notion of simply-connectedness for Legendrian submanifolds.
+Here the role played by simple connectivity in the above discussion has two natural counterparts, one corresponds to a generalized notion of simply-connectedness for intersecting Lagrangian submanifolds and the other is the usual notion of simply-connectedness for Legendrian submanifolds.

 We start with the geometric data of a Liouville domain $X$ with convex boundary $Y$ and an exact Lagrangian submanifold $L \subset X$ with Legendrian boundary $\Lambda \subset Y$.
 We assume that $c_{1}(X)=0$, that the Maslov class of $L$ vanishes (for grading purposes) and that $L$ is relatively spin (to orient certain moduli spaces of holomorphic disks).
 Assume that $L$ is subdivided into embedded components intersecting transversely $L = \bigcup_{v \in \Gamma} L_v$ and that $\Lambda$ is subdivided into connected components $\Lambda = \bigsqcup_{v \in \Gamma} \Lambda_v$.
 To avoid notational complications, we take both parametrized by the same finite set $\Gamma$ and assume that the boundary of $L_v$ is $\Lambda_v$.
 We use a base field $\mathbb{K}$ and define the semi-simple ring